 \section{Conclusions}

 In this paper we have developed improved variational quantum attacks to cryptographic protocols.
 We applied these attacks in practice to symmetric-key ciphers, such as S-DES, S-AES and Blowfish.
-Classical simulations of our attacks, using Qiskit and Pennylane, allowed to find the 32-bit secret key of Blowfish.
-This is particularly significant, since the known attacks to date for Blowfish are essentially brute-force attacks.
-We also explained how these attacks could be generalized to other ciphers, including asymmetric key protocols and hash functions.
-In addition, we explained a number of possible improvements to make the attacks even more powerful.
+Classical simulations of our attacks, conducted using noise-free Qiskit simulators, allowed to find the 32-bit secret key of Blowfish.
+Our results demonstrate the ability of variational quantum attacks to perform slightly better than brute-force attacks on certain cryptographic protocols.
+Specifically, our improved VQAA methods achieve reductions in the number of required iterations and measurements, as shown in the comparative analysis discussed earlier.

-Our paper has several deep implications.
-First, we have shown that it is possible to use few-qubit quantum computers, such as NISQ quantum processors, to launch attacks on cryptographic protocols that are used on our daily life.
-Current quantum processors are noisy and prone to errors, but the increasing quantum volume as well as error mitigation techniques \cite{errormitigation} show great promise in the near future for these machines, so it may well be the case that they will be able to hack cybersecurity standards via variational attacks sooner than expected.
-Second, the results on our paper are based on rough simulations of small quantum computers, and still work.
-So we believe that more powerful attacks using, e.g., tensor networks instead of quantum computers, should be feasible, allowing to hack larger cryptographic keys even without quantum computers at all.
+While our experiments focused on simplified encryption algorithms with reduced key spaces, such as a 24-bit search space for Blowfish after assuming knowledge of the first 8 bits, scaling these attacks to larger key sizes such as AES-128 would require approximately 30 qubits.
+At this scale, quantum simulators become impractical due to exponential runtime and memory requirements.
+Using real quantum hardware for such attacks presents additional challenges, including noise, decoherence, and the limited fidelity of current devices.
+Furthermore, although VQAA offers performance improvements over brute-force attacks—potentially by factors of 2, 4, or even 8—cracking a 128-bit key would still involve an astronomical number of trials, requiring resources that are far beyond current or foreseeable hardware capabilities.

-Our work serves as a foundational step in cryptanalysis using quantum computing techniques.
-Our findings pave the way for future research aimed at refining both the algorithmic and computational aspects of quantum and quantum-inspired attacks with available devices on cryptographic protocols, and will have an impact on the definition of future cybersecurity standards.
+Nevertheless, our work highlights the foundational potential of variational quantum attacks to challenge traditional cryptographic standards.
+It demonstrates the scalability of VQAA with the number of measurements per optimization iteration scaling linearly with the key size.
+While cracking AES-128 or other modern cryptosystems is currently infeasible, these results serve as a stepping stone for future research into quantum and quantum-inspired cryptanalysis.
+As quantum processors improve in error rates, qubit counts, and coherence times, the applicability of these techniques could extend to more complex cryptosystems, emphasizing the need for robust quantum-resistant cybersecurity standards \cite{errormitigation, BernsteinPQC,PQCreview}.